Dengue Fever (Breakbone Fever, Dengue Hemorrhagic Fever)

 • Rash

-Rarely, dengue hemorrhagic fever (DHF) can occur.
-DHF begins with a fever that lasts from two to seven days and includes nausea, vomiting, severe abdominal pain and headache.
-You may then experience bleeding from the nose or gums, and possibly internal bleeding.
-Circulatory failure and shock may occur, which can lead to death if untreated.
+A small proportion of people, especially those infected with dengue in the past, can develop severe dengue.
+Symptoms begin with a fever that lasts from two to seven days and includes nausea, vomiting, severe abdominal pain and headache.
+The disease may progress to bleeding from the nose or gums, and internal bleeding.
+Severe dengue is a medical emergency and can be deadly.

 Prevention